T-a-n-m-a-y-D-a-s-TD/Project--Dynamic-CPU-Scheduling-Simulator/README.md

 # Project Overview
 This simulator helps analyze how different scheduling algorithms impact CPU performance metrics, such as:

--Average Waiting Time
+- Average Waiting Time
--Turnaround Time
+- Turnaround Time
--CPU Utilization
+- CPU Utilization
 The interactive interface, built using Streamlit, also provides a comparative analysis report based on these metrics.

 # Features